ResearchScientist/Notes-Project-Management/Project-Lifecycle/2-Plan/3-Schedule.md

-Planning the project together in the early stages helps the team members get buy in into the project.

-- set the schedule
-- make a budget
-- make a risk management plan

-First step is the [Kick Off Meeting](Kick%20Off%20Meeting.md).
-Next is milestones and tasks.
-Then setting the schedule.

-# Milestones

-A project consists of various milestones.
-These milestones indicate the progress towards completion of the project.

-Breaking down the project into milestones allows for visualizing its individual components.
-This helps prioritize and design the workflow and timeline.

-Assign a realistic deadline to each milestone based on the complexity of tasks and allotted resources.
-Align with stakeholders expectations and communicate any scope modifications that need to be made to meet those expectations.
-# Tasks

-Each milestone consists of various tasks.
-These tasks must be completed in order to reach the milestone.

-Determine the order of tasks with a [Work Breakdown Structure](Work%20Breakdown%20Structure.md).

-## Task Assignment

-Assign tasks based on team member roles.
-Consider their expertise and current workload.

-# Schedule

-An outline of the time allotted for all tasks and the roles responsible for them.
+A schedule is an outline of the time allotted for all tasks and the roles responsible for them.

 Include